 When you perform a mobile-friendly test on your web page, it shows “your page is mobile-friendly“.
 But when you validate affected URLs, It may result as “your page is not mobile-friendly“.
-This article will discuss how to resolve mobile-friendly test issues.
+So the problem here is, webpage passes the mobile-friendly test when you manually check but return an error in Google Search Console Tool.
+In this article, we’ll explain the mobile-friendly issue of the webpage in detail, let’s dig in.

 Initially, I got the same error with my mobile pages and checked many solutions on the internet, but I found that the current mobile test is not working properly.
-But this is not the truth; the tool is working properly.
+But this is not the truth; the tool is working perfectly, and there is no error in its result.
 Let’s understand the reason for the issue and how to fix it.

 Your page is not mobile-friendly in the mobile usability test.